maggieigkuo/Portfolio/README.md

 Technology: Python, Pandas, Numpy, Matplotlib

 Results: Social media significantly impacts female users more than male and non-binary individuals.
 Platforms like Instagram have evolved into culturally powerful tools, capable of influencing a person's mood and shaping their self-image.

+## Education

+Binghamton University, State University of New York: Bachelor's degree, Integrative Neuroscience and Digital and Data Studies (minor), 2021-2025